When to Have a Cholesterol Test

-Some health organizations recommend that everyone ages 20 to 79 be checked every 4 to 6 years for the risk of heart attack and stroke.
+Some health organizations recommend that everyone ages 20 and older be checked every 4 to 6 years for the risk of heart attack and stroke.
 This would include a cholesterol test.footnote 1

 Other organizations recommend cholesterol tests based on age and risk factors for heart disease.
 For example, a test might be recommended for all teens and young adults ages 17 to 21 years.
 Or a test might be recommended for any adult who has strong risk factors for heart disease.